zilliztech/akcio/README.md

 ## Overview

-The system is built on top of Langchain Agent using vector database for semantic search and memory storage for context support.
+The system is built on top of LangChain Agent using vector database for semantic search and memory storage for context support.
 You can find more details and instructions at our [documentation](https://github.com/zilliztech/akcio/wiki).

 <img src='pics/osschat.png' width='75%' alignment='centre'>